chiquitinxx/functional/README.md

 Pair<L,R> -> a class containing a pair of values.

+Trio<F,S,T> -> a class containing a trio of values.

 Result<T, F extends Failure> -> Interface mix between "Optional" and "Either".

 DirectResult<T, F> -> Implementation of Result.